xxlong0/NeuralUDF/README.md

 ### Discussions and future work
-As we stated in the paper, it's more difficult to train a UDF field than a SDF field, since UDF doesn't adopt any geometric assumption(like the surfaces are closed) and UDF is not differentiable at zero-level sets.
+As we stated in the paper, it's more difficult to train a UDF field than a SDF field, since UDF doesn't enforce any topological assumption (like the surfaces are closed) and UDF is not differentiable at zero-level sets.
 Although we propose a series of strategies to alleviate the problem, there are still some limitations, and hope that they can be improved in the future.
 -  The weight of the geometric regularization sometimes is sensitive to some cases, and need to be tuned for better results.